MCDReforged/MCDReforged.github.io/docs/plugin_dev/api.md

 def to_json_str(self) -> str
 ```

-Return a json formatted str representing it\'s data.
+Return a json formatted str representing it's data.
 It can be used as
 the second parameter in command `/tellraw <target> <message>` and more

 #### to_plain_text